Ibrahim Helmy, M.D., F.A.C.C., F.A.C.P.

 Cardiologist & Electrophysiologist located in Los Angeles, CA

 Your heart’s electrical system is responsible for signaling your heart to pump blood, regulating your heartbeat.
 Abnormal heart rhythms, or arrhythmias, result from problems with the heart’s electrical system and can be not only bothersome but sometimes serious.
-At his offices in Los Angeles and Torrance, California, board-certified electrophysiologist Ibrahim Helmy, MD, FACC, FACP, diagnoses and treats arrhythmias.
+At his offices in Los Angeles California, board-certified electrophysiologist Ibrahim Helmy, MD, FACC, FACP, diagnoses and treats arrhythmias.
 To schedule an electrophysiology appointment, call or click today.

 Electrophysiology is a subspecialty of cardiology that deals with heart rhythm disorders, which result from problems with your heart’s electrical system.

 Pumping blood is a complex process that requires different parts of your heart to work together.
 Your heart doesn’t pump blood by itself; your heart’s electrical system sends signals to regulate the process.
 When this system doesn’t work properly, your heart beats too quickly, too slowly, or irregularly.

 If you have a heart rhythm disorder, a cardiologist with training in electrophysiology like Dr. Helmy is best suited to treat it.
 As an electrophysiologist, Dr. Helmy performs specialized tests to diagnose arrhythmias (irregular heartbeats), including electrophysiology studies, which map the electrical activity in your heart.
 He treats arrhythmias using procedures such as catheter ablation and implanted devices like pacemakers.